Ludwig van BEETHOVEN String Trio in D major, Op. 9, No. 2 (1798)

 Featured musicians

-This season we welcome a new commission for oboe, viola and piano by acclaimed Boston composer Peter Child, whom the Boston Musical Intelligencer has praised as “one of the most interesting and heartily youthful composers anywhere in America today.”
-Child, who has composed for every concert music genre, is known for his breadth of musical vocabulary.
+Four Movements after Kandinsky by acclaimed Boston composer Peter Child, who the Boston Musical Intelligencer has praised as “one of the most interesting and heartily youthful composers anywhere in America today,” was inspired by Kandinsky’s earlier works, “their vividness of color and line, the power of their symbolism.”

 Proclaimed by Schumann to be the “master trio of the age,” Mendelssohn’s Piano Trio No. 1 in D minor simmers with passionate emotions masterfully contained in classical forms.
 Tumult and agitation reign through much of the work, delivered with sparkling virtuosity by each player.
 Respite comes in the tender second movement, a “song without words.”